skjolber/mockito-soap-cxf/README.md

 String myPort = System.getProperty("myPort");
 ```

-In other words, for property resolvers which include system-properties, the reserved ports are readible available.
+In other words, for property resolvers which include system-properties, the reserved ports are readily available.
 For example the Spring property expression

 ```
 http://localhost:${myPort}/selfservice/bank